dtgilles/docker-registry-proxy/README.md

 !!!
 THIS IS ALPHA !!!

 ## build and install
+prerequirements:
+* git, pwgen and docker-compose should be in $PATH
+* set $data_dir, otherwize build.sh would work in /tmp/docker_persist

 To do a fist test installation go to "test/" and call "build.sh" without any parameters.
 This will:
 * create a private certificate authority (root + intermediary) and test